allenai/ai2thor/unity/Assets/Prefabs/DebugController/DebugController_README.txt

 Debug Controller Notes:

 All game SimObjects that are either Receptacles or Pickupable will have their name shown when under the reticle.
+This is determined by the SimObjManipType.
 This means you might see multiple instances of "Fridge" since the raycast is piercing multiple parts of the fridge at the same time.